 Heading Component Details Roadside increment PCM Roads Kernel Model using ADMS- Roads 4.1 Calibration Model calibrated?
-Yes Number of background stations in calibration 30 (stations with both PM 10 and PM {2.5}) Number of traffic stations in calibration 15 (stations with both PM 10 and PM {2.5}) Pollutant specific Secondary inorganic aerosol Interpolated from SO 4 , NO 3 and NH 4 measurements at 26 rural stations, scaling factors applied for size fraction, bound water and counterions Secondary organic aerosol Results from the NAME model for 2008 Regional primary particles Calculated using the TRACK receptor oriented, Lagrangian statistical model Regional calcium rich dusts from re-suspension of soils Modelled using information on land cover (bare soil, root and cereal crops) and dispersion kernel incorporating emissions and dispersion processes Regional iron rich dusts from resuspension Assigned a constant value of 0.5 μg m -3 Iron rich dusts from re-suspension due to vehicle activity Modelled using information on vehicle movements on major roads (HDV) and dispersion kernel incorporating emissions and dispersion processes Sea Salt Interpolated measurements of CI, scaling factor applied for sea water composition Residual A value assigned based on best fit to PM 10 and PM {2.5} measurements: zero, no residual required
+Yes Number of background stations in calibration 28 (stations with both PM 10 and PM 2.5 ) Number of traffic stations in calibration 14 (stations with both PM 10 and PM 2.5 ) Pollutant specific Secondary inorganic aerosol Interpolated from SO 4 , NO 3 and NH 4 measurements at 26 rural stations, scaling factors applied for size fraction, bound water and counterions Secondary organic aerosol Results from the NAME model for 2008 Regional primary particles Calculated using the TRACK receptor oriented, Lagrangian statistical model Regional calcium rich dusts from re-suspension of soils Modelled using information on land cover (bare soil, root and cereal crops) and dispersion kernel incorporating emissions and dispersion processes Regional iron rich dusts from resuspension Assigned a constant value of 0.5 μg m -3 Iron rich dusts from re-suspension due to vehicle activity Modelled using information on vehicle movements on major roads (HDV) and dispersion kernel incorporating emissions and dispersion processes Sea Salt Interpolated measurements of CI, scaling factor applied for sea water composition Residual A value assigned based on best fit to PM 10 and PM 2.5 measurements: zero, no residual required

-This chapter describes modelling work carried out for 2017 to assess compliance with the PM{2.5} limit and target values described above.
-Emission estimates for primary PM are described in Section 6.2, Section 6.3 describes the PM{2.5} modelling methods.
+This chapter describes modelling work carried out for 2018 to assess compliance with the PM2.5 limit and target values described above.
+Emission estimates for primary PM are described in Section 6.2, Section 6.3 describes the PM2.5 modelling methods.
 The modelling results in terms of verification and source apportionment are presented in Section 6.4.
 The methods used to subtract the contribution from natural sources (sea salt) and the results of this subtraction are presented in Section 6.5.
-The method used to calculate the average exposure indicator (AEI) for annual mean PM{2.5} and an assessment of compliance with the exposure concentration obligation is presented in Section 6.6.
+The method used to calculate the average exposure indicator (AEI) for annual mean PM2.5 and an assessment of compliance with the exposure concentration obligation is presented in Section 6.6.

-6.2 PM{2.5} emissions
+6.2 PM2.5 emissions

-Estimates of the emissions of primary PM from the UK National Atmospheric Emission Inventory 2016 (NAEI 2016) have been used in this study (Wakeling et al., 2018).
-Emissions projections have been provided by the NAEI (Passant pers. comm.
-2018a) based on BEIS EEP 2016 energy and emissions projections (BEIS, 2017).
+Estimates of the emissions of primary PM from the UK National Atmospheric Emission Inventory 2017 (NAEI 2017) have been used in this study (Richmond et al., 2019).
+Emissions projections have been provided by the NAEI (Passant, 2019) based on BEIS EEP 2018 energy and emissions projections (BEIS, 2018).

-Figure 6-4 shows UK total PM{2.5} emissions for 2016 and emissions projections for 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.2.
+Figure 6-4 shows UK total PM2.5 emissions for 2017 and emissions projections for 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.2.
 Values for intermediate years have been interpolated in this figure.
-Figure 6-4 shows that PM{2.5} emissions in 2016 include contributions from a wide range of different source sectors.
-Some of the sectors with the largest contribution to the total in 2016 include domestic combustion, road traffic (exhaust, road abrasion and brake and tyre wear), combustion point sources and combustion in industry.
+Figure 6-4 shows that PM2.5 emissions in 2017 include contributions from a wide range of different source sectors.
+Some of the sectors with the largest contribution to the total in 2017 include domestic combustion, road traffic (exhaust, road abrasion and brake and tyre wear), combustion point sources and combustion in industry.

-Maps of emissions from area sources for 2017 were derived from the 2016 inventory maps using specific scaling factors derived for each combination of source activity (typically fuel type), as described for NO_X (Section 3.3.5).
-The emissions from point sources were scaled in a similar way, see
+Maps of emissions from area sources for 2018 were derived from the 2017 inventory maps using specific scaling factors derived for each combination of source activity (typically fuel type), as described for NOx (Section 3.3.5).
+The emissions from point sources were scaled in a similar way, see Section 3.3.1.

-Section 3.3.1.
 The methods used to calculate ambient concentrations from the estimates of primary PM emissions are described below for point, area, road link and regional sources.

-Figure 6-4 - Total UK $PM{2.5}$ emissions for 2016 and emissions projections up to 2030 by SNAP code from NAEI 2016
+Figure 6-4 - Total UK PM2.5 emissions for 2017 and emissions projections up to 2030 by SNAP code from NAEI 2017

-6.3 PM{2.5} modelling
+6.3 PM2.5 modelling

-6.3.1 PM{2.5} mass fractions
+6.3.1 PM2.5 mass fractions